 With respect to all significant litigation matters, we consider the likelihood of a negative outcome.
-If we determine the likelihood of a negative outcome is probable, and the amount of the loss can be reasonably estimated, we record an estimated loss for the expected outcome of the litigation.
+If we determine the likelihood of a negative outcome is probable and the amount of loss can be reasonably estimated, we record an estimated loss for the expected outcome of the litigation.
 If the likelihood of a negative outcome is reasonably possible and we are able to determine an estimate of the possible loss or range of loss in excess of amounts already accrued, if any, we disclose that fact together with the estimate of the possible loss or range of loss.
-However, it is often difficult to predict the outcome or estimate a possible loss or range of loss because litigation is subject to inherent uncertainties, particularly when plaintiffs allege substantial or indeterminate damages, the litigation is in its early stages, or when the litigation is highly complex or broad in scope.
-In such cases, we disclose that we are unable to predict the outcome or estimate a possible loss or range of loss.
+However, it is often difficult to predict the outcome or estimate a possible loss or range of loss because litigation is subject to inherent uncertainties, particularly when plaintiffs allege substantial or indeterminate damages.
+Such is also the case when the litigation is in its early stages or when the litigation is highly complex or broad in scope.
+In these cases, we disclose that we are unable to predict the outcome or estimate a possible loss or range of loss.

-During the first quarter of 2012, we received a legal letter of claim (the "Letter of Claim") sent on behalf Philips Pension Trustees Limited and Philips Electronics U.K. Limited ("Philips"), a former pension fund client, alleging that AllianceBernstein Limited (one of our subsidiaries organized in the U.K.) was negligent and failed to meet certain applicable standards of care with respect to the initial investment in, and management of, a £500 million portfolio of U.S. mortgage-backed securities.
+During the first quarter of 2012, we received a legal letter of claim (the "Letter of Claim") sent on behalf of Philips Pension Trustees Limited and Philips Electronics U.K. Limited ("Philips"), a former pension fund client, alleging that AllianceBernstein Limited (one of our subsidiaries organized in the U.K.) was negligent and failed to meet certain applicable standards of care with respect to the initial investment in, and management of, a £500 million portfolio of U.S. mortgage-backed securities.
 The alleged damages range between \$177 million and \$234 million, plus compound interest on an alleged \$125 million of realized losses in the portfolio.
-On January 2, 2014, Philips filed a claim form ("Claim") in the High Court of Justice in London, England, which formally commences litigation with respect to the allegations in the Letter of Claim.
+On January 2, 2014, Philips filed a claim form ("Claim") in the High Court of Justice in London, England, which formally commenced litigation with respect to the allegations in the Letter of Claim.

 We believe that any losses to Philips resulted from adverse developments in the U.S. housing and mortgage market that precipitated the financial crisis in 2008 and not from any negligence or failure on our part.
-We believe that we have strong defenses to these claims, which are set forth in our October 12, 2012 response to the Letter of Claim, and will defend this matter vigorously.
+We believe that we have strong defenses to these claims, which are set forth in our October 12, 2012 response to the Letter of Claim and our June 27, 2014 Statement of Defence in response to the Claim, and will defend this matter vigorously.
 Currently, we are unable to estimate a reasonably possible range of loss because the matter remains in its early stages.